cdedc/xcomfort/README.md

 Thus Mifis code in the end didn't work for me, but provided a sound basis for how to open the usb device.
 This code is included nearly "as is" and I just added debugging facilities to it.

+# Library Contents

-## The programmatic interface to the USBGW was reworked completely.
+The programmatic interface to the USBGW was reworked completely.
 The xcomfort.c "library" now contains

-A) the code toopen and close the USB device
+A) the code to open and close the USB device

-B) the code tosend and receive raw USB gateway radio packets (lxc_out and lxc_in)
+B) the code to send and receive raw USB gateway radio packets (lxc_out and lxc_in)

 C) the data structures for all 4 packet types supported by the USBGW, I defined constants for the most common commands and settings